comic-xr/CoMIC/spatial/3D_Reconstruction_GMU/README.md

 You can find the installation process setp by step in colmap.

-You can use automatic reconstructor or Manual reconstruct of Sparse maps.
+You can use automatic reconstructor or Manual reconstructor of Sparse maps.

-As said for mac users mostly, generating model (automatic reconstructor) with Graphic user interface doesn't work.
+For mac users mostly, generating model (automatic reconstructor)  with Graphic user interface doesn't work.
 Use command Line argument.

 To generate a good sparse model you need close to 25k feature extraction points.
 But For Mac users with M2 chip you will be limited to 16392 points.